Element84/E84PopOutMenu/README.md

 #E84PopOutMenu

 Small UIControl for presenting a menu with any number of menu items with a nice open and close animation.
+Supports multiple directions, mask types, and configurable animation options.

 ![Example](Example/Example.gif)